vimona3ds/diverge-3/docs/features/core_engine.md

 - ✅ Improved API consistency between mock implementations and actual components
 - ✅ Fixed lifecycle test issues in Engine tests
 - ✅ Fixed interface mismatches between implementation and tests
+- ✅ Updated Scheduler to use global.requestAnimationFrame for better testability
+- ✅ Ensured proper cleanup with errorHandler.dispose() in Engine.dispose()
+- ✅ Improved test mocking strategies for animation frame handling

 **In Progress:**
 - 🔄 Integration tests for Engine with all systems

 **Next Steps:**
 - ❌ Implement full integration tests for the Engine with all systems
+- ❌ Create benchmarking suite to measure performance across different browsers
+- ❌ Optimize memory usage in high-load scenarios
+- ❌ Add more detailed error reporting and recovery mechanisms

 **Notes:**
 - The Engine now features a robust error handling system with different recovery strategies (CONTINUE, RETRY, FALLBACK, RESET) for each subsystem.